 Goodwill is not amortised but tested for impairment at the end of each financial year or when there are indications that the goodwill may be impaired.
-For the purposes of performing the impairment test, the goodwill is allocated to each entity within the group, and therein the smallest cash-generating unit (CGU) expected to benefit from the acquisition which gave rise to the goodwill.
-The recoverable amount of the CGU is determined on a value in use basis, and this is compared to the carrying value of the CGU, including the goodwill.
+For the purposes of performing the impairment test, the goodwill is allocated to each entity within the group, and therein the smallest cash-generating unit ("CGU") expected to benefit from the acquisition which gave rise to the goodwill.
+The recoverable amount of the CGU is determined on a value-in-use basis, and this is compared to the carrying value of the CGU, including the goodwill.
 To the extent the carrying value of the CGU exceeds its recoverable amount, goodwill is impaired, limited to its carrying value.
 Management has performed the valuation of goodwill based on past experience.

-Value in use was determined using a discounted cash flow (DCF) model which used budgets and forecasts for 5 years, and then bringing in a perpetuity value which is discounted to present value.
+Value-in-use was determined using a discounted cash flow ("DCF") model which used budgets and forecasts for five years, and then bringing in a perpetuity value which is discounted to present value, as presented in the tables below.

-Goodwill has been allocated for impairment testing purposes to the group's operating segments, which represents the lowest level of assets for which there are separate cash flows, and as reported in Note 38, as follows:
+Goodwill has been allocated for impairment testing purposes to the group's operating segments, which represents the lowest level of assets for which there are separate cash flows, and as reported in Note 35, as follows:

-Gro oup 2022 R'000 2021 R'000 Integrated Business Support Services The impairment calculations performed indicated that no impairment of goodwill was necessary Goodwill is attributable to the following Cash-Generating Units ("CGU") 17 607 23 851 Primeserv Corporate Solutions Proprietary Limited Primeserv Denverdraft Proprietary Limited 2 708 7 494 2 708 13 738 Professional Engineering > Lapace 5 741 1 753 5 741 8 000 Primeserv Staff Dynamix Proprietary Limited 7 405 7 405 Closing balance 17 607 23 851 Opening balance - Lapace Remeasurement Transfer to intangible asset Deferred tax raised on intangible asset 8 000 (1 524) (6 558) 1 835 - - - Closing balance 1 753 -
+Group

+2023 R'000 2022 R'000

+The impairment calculations performed indicated that no impairm nent of goodwill was nece essary

+Goodwill is attributable to the following CGUs 0.700 0.700

+Primeserv Corporate Solutions Proprietary Limited 2 708 2 708

+Primeserv Denverdraft Proprietary Limited 7 494 7 494

+- Professional Engineering 5 741 5 741

+- Lapace 1 753 1 753

+Primeserv Staff Dynamix Proprietary Limited 7 405 7 405

+Closing balance 17 607 17 607

+Opening balance - Lapace 1 753 8 000

+Remeasurement - (1524)

+Transfer to intangible asset (6 558)

+Deferred tax raised on intangible asset 1835

+Closing balance 1 753 1753

 The following rates were applied in the valuations of goodwill:

-Weighted average cost of capital Beta Growth rate Terminal growth rate Primeserv Corporate Solutions Proprietary Limited Primeserv Denverdraft Proprietary Limited 12.0% 0.70 3.0% 1.6% Professional Engineering 14.0% 0.70 3.0% 1.6% Lapace 13.5% 0.70 3.0% 1.6% Primeserv Staff Dynamix Proprietary Limited 11.8% 0.70 3.0% 1.6%
+Weighted

+average cost Terminal

+of capital Beta Growth rate growth rate

+% % % %

+Primeserv Corporate Solutions Proprietary Limited 12.00 0.70 3.00 1.60

+Primeserv Denverdraft Proprietary Limited

+- Professional Engineering 14.00 0.70 3.00 1.60

+- Lapace 13.50 0.70 3.00 1.60

+Primeserv Staff Dynamix Proprietary Limited 11.80 0.70 3.00 1.60